 Lastly, if you send an important email on Friday evening (or any evening really), it is likely that by the time the other party opens their mailbox, your email will be buried under spam and other conversations.

-If you know that someone starts their working day at 9 am every day, you can schedule the email to come through at 9:15 when they’ve already settled down a bit and had their morning coffee.
+If you know that someone starts their working day at 9 am every day, you can schedule the email to come through at 9:15 when they’ve already settled down a bit, check their weekly schedule maker and had their morning coffee.

 Gmail Trick #7: Mute conversations